sjmccurry/Poly/README.md

 3. Select one or more templates.
 4. Enter values for the detected variables in the sidebar.
 5. Click **Generate Document(s)** to output filled copies.

+## IMPORTANT
+You MUST have a "templates" and a "output" folder in the same directory as the code files or else it will not work!
+ALWAYS run the poly_updater file!